sandeep-1010-cool/AdminUser-reports-CLI-Tool/DB-ADMIN-CLI/docs/Epic/project_guidelines.md

 Certainly!
-Below is a **revised and refined version of the guidelines**, incorporating the feedback and additional considerations for improved clarity, organization, and completeness.
-The updated version emphasizes proper management, structured workflow, and detailed elements for organizational use.
+Let's systematically incorporate the new information about **database inventory** and **credential management** into the guidelines.
+Below is the updated version with detailed modifications and integration of the new details.

 ---